salrashid123/stackdriver_istio_helloworld/README.md

 #### Parent-Child Log Linking

 Its convenient to display all the log lines associated with a single request as one grouped log.
 That is, if you emit N log lines within one httpRequest, you can 'expand' the parent http request log entry and see the subentries.
-This is not available with the defualt logs to stdout on GKE nor is it available by default with the LoggingAPI.
+This is not available with the default logs to stdout on GKE nor is it available by default with the LoggingAPI.
 Instead, you need to carefully construct the log entries in a specific sequence where the parent includes the `httpRequest` proto and child logs are linked with the traceID.
 For more information, see [Correlating Log Lines on GCP](https://medium.com/google-cloud/combining-correlated-log-lines-in-google-stackdriver-dd23284aeb29)

 ### Metrics